 If you're having thoughts of hurting yourself (or someone else), please call 911 or visit your nearest emergency room immediately.

-If you're experiencing a less severe crisis and need someone to talk to, these crisis lines are here to help:
+If you're experiencing a less severe crisis or emotional distress and need someone to talk to, these crisis lines are here to help: